-Students absent for the following reasons will be considered excused/ Students are limited to 10 per semester without penalty.
+Students absent for the following reasons will be considered excused.
+Students are limited to 10 per semester without penalty.

-- >> Illness or quarantine, including extended illnesses
+- >> Illness

 - >> Family emergency

 - >> Court appearance or military related duty

 - >> Funeral of close relative or friend

 - >> Medical appointments

 - >> College visits

 - >> Family trips

 - >> Mission Trips

 - >> Other reasons deemed appropriate by the administration

-Excused absences must be taken care of by phone call, email, or a written note (no texts accepted.)
+Excused absences must be taken care of by phone call, email, or a written note (no text messages).
 Excused absences must be reported within 48 hours or they will be considered unexcused.
 When parents fail to contact the office to excuse a student's absence, it is considered unexcused.